Perimenopause: Common Symptoms and Natural Solutions

 Hormonal changes in your body may not only lead to insomnia and sleep problems but fatigue as well.
 If you are rolling around at night and waking up often due to sleep problems and night sweats, then you may be fatigued during the day.

 Mood changes, including depression, may also lead to more tiredness than normal.
-Overall, your body is going through many changes which requires a lot of energy and may lead to more fatigue than previously.
+Overall, your body is going through many changes which require a lot of energy and may lead to more fatigue than previously.

 Forgetfulness